Edrick Menjívar: International career

 On 21 November 2018, Menjivar made his senior debut for the Honduras national team against Chile in a 4–1 loss.
 In November 2023, he received two yellow cards in a single match against Mexico in the CONCACAF Nations League quarter final without receiving a red card because the second yellow card occurred in the penalty shoot-out.

-Menjívar retired from the national team following Honduras’s draw with Costa Rica on 13 November 2025, which eliminated both countries from the 2026 FIFA World Cup.
+Menjívar briefly retired from the national team following Honduras’s draw with Costa Rica on 13 November 2025 in the last match of World Cup qualification, which eliminated both countries from the 2026 FIFA World Cup, despite starting all ten matches in the qualifying period and only conceding four goals.
+Following the arrival of new Honduras head coach José Francisco Molina, Menjívar was convinced to reverse his decision in March 2026.